joemoose/psiops/docs/stress.md

 Keep track of your total stress.
 Your character sheet includes a place to record your current stress.
 The GM will inform you when the results of events or actions increase your stress.

+### Stress Procedure

+Your stress during the mission is handled as follows:

+1. You’re exposed to a stressor, such as sustaining an *injury*.
+2. Add **1** to your total *stress*.
+Your **maximum** stress is capped at 6.
+3. If your stress total reaches **6**, make a *stress roll*.
+4. While at 6 stress, each new stressor triggers another stress roll, even though your total cannot increase further.

+See the following sections for details.

 ### Reaching Maximum Stress

 If left unchecked, *stress* can degrade your performance and increase the risk of failure.